Brexit and your life and property in Portugal

 “I’m buying a holiday home” No problem.
 Nothing will change.

-“I’m moving to the EU to retire/work/study, AFTER 31 December 2020“ You may need a visa.
+“I’m moving to the EU to retire/work/study, AFTER 31 December 2020“ You will need a visa if you plan on staying for longer than 90 days.
 A D7 passive income visa will let you move with an income (including pension) of roughly €580 a month.
 You can also work on a residence visa for either ‘subordinate’ or ‘independent’ professional activity, depending on whether you’re employed or self-employed.

 If you buy a property worth €500,000 or more, you may qualify for a golden visa, giving you and your family fast-track residency, renewable for five years.